JGI’s 25th Anniversary

 |The Human Genome Project, or the JGI’s Origin Story

-In 1997, the U.S. Department of Energy (DOE) brought together the people and resources from three national labs to work on the Human Genome Project.
-The JGI’s efforts contributed ~12% of the total human genome.
+In 1997, the U.S. Department of Energy (DOE) united the people and resources from three national labs to work on the Human Genome Project.
+The JGI contributed ~12% of the total human genome.

 |A Single Cell, Myriad Microbial Discoveries

 Single cell genomics offers a way for researchers to study the planet’s microbial diversity, much of which remains unknown and uncultured.